-This setting relates to 3rd Party File Analysis.
-It allows administrators to choose whether or not to share full binaries with Carbon Black analysis partners in the Endpoint Activity Sharing window.
+This setting relates to third-party file analysis.
+It allows administrators to choose whether to share full binaries with VMware Carbon Black analysis partners in the Endpoint Activity Sharing window.
 Administrators can also share this data at the sensor group level within the Sharing tab of the Create/Edit Group Settings windows.
-If this is set to False, the administrator will not see the Cb Inspection options.
+If this is set to False, the administrator will not see the inspection options.

-Important: Consult Carbon Black Support before attempting to change this parameter.
+Important: Consult VMware Carbon Black Technical Support before you change this parameter.